MonicaDamyanova/study-spotter/README.md

 # Study Spotter

-Study Spotter is designed to assist students with finding vacant seating inside Staffer Library
+Study Spotter is designed to assist students with finding vacant seating inside Staffer Library at Queen's University.